Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/1-restaking-developer-guide.md

 This process is intended to allow users to withdraw yield (beacon chain consensus rewards, execution fees, and ETH) from the EigenPod.

 1. Generate [checkpoint proof ](https://github.com/Layr-Labs/eigenpod-proofs-generation/tree/master/cli#checkpoint-proofs)via eigenpod-proofs-generation CLI in order to initiate and complete a checkpoint.
-2. [todo: complete this process with @wadealexc to confirm and/or check latest notes from slack thread this AM]
-   1. ?Call the DelegationManager.queueWithdrawal() function?
-   2. I [couldn't find out](https://github.com/Layr-Labs/eigenlayer-contracts/blob/feat/partial-withdrawal-batching/docs/core/DelegationManager.md#queuewithdrawals) how the user should limit their withdrawal to only Yield amounts, to avoid interfering with native restaked validator ETH balances.
+2. Invoke the DelegationManager.queueWithdrawal() function with the amount of the yield to be withdrawn.
+This function can only be invoked by the **EigenPod Owner wallet**.
+   * Parameters: please see the [QueuedWithdrawalParams](https://github.com/Layr-Labs/eigenlayer-contracts/blob/v0.3.2-mainnet-rewards/src/contracts/interfaces/IDelegationManager.sol#L93)
+      * strategies - use the Beacon chain ETH strategy (`0xbeaC0eeEeeeeEEeEeEEEEeeEEeEeeeEeeEEBEaC0`).
+      * shares - amount of yield in wei.
+      * withdrawer - address of the EigenPod owner.
-3. Wait for Escrow Period to complete.
+3. Wait for Escrow Period to complete (7 days).
-4. Call DelegationManager.completeQueuedWithdrawal()?
+4. Call DelegationManager.completeQueuedWithdrawal().
+This function can only be invoked by the **EigenPod Owner wallet**.